divSivasankaran/Context-Weighted-Majority-Algorithm/README.md

 The code base contains 3 programming languages - Python, Matlab & C++.
 For ease of use, there is a wrapper written in python that will call the respective libraries.
 The system will need to have the tools/software needed to compile Matlab & C++ code (Visual Studio C++ 2010 will suffice for both).

- All work done is with the staff and students at the School of Computing @ National University of Singapore Author - Divya Sivasankaran (Master Thesis) Collaborator - Mona Regab
- Supervisors - Professor Terrence Sim & Professor Yair Zick
+ All work done is with the staff and students at the School of Computing @ National University of Singapore.
+Author - Divya Sivasankaran (Master Thesis); Collaborator - Mona Regab; Supervisors - Professor Terrence Sim & Professor Yair Zick